 Greenbrier County Committee on Aging purpose is to promote independence among the elderly and to let them live out their lives with dignity and respect.
 United Way supports this purpose with a grant for their Meal on Wheels program.

 Monroe Coalition for Children & Families works to establish a system of prevention, education, and early intervention aimed at enabling families, children, and all at risk member of Monroe County communities to reach their fullest potential through community-based, planning activities for Monroe County.
 United Way provides an emergency assistance grant to Monroe CCF for utility and other basic needs for Monroe County residents.

 Pocahontas County Family Resource Network

 The Pocahontas County Family Resource Network is a group of local community members who care about children and families, and ensures that community members have access to basic needs such as food, clothing, and shelter.
-United Way welcomes PCFRN as a new partner agency and supports them by providing a grant for the Harvest House Food Pantry.
+United Way is the sole funder for the Harvest House Food Pantry.

 Pocahontas County Senior Citizens

 The mission of Pocahontas County Senior Citizens is to alleviate senior hunger and social isolation and promote life, health, honor, and dignity for the again and disabled by providing community focal points and reaching out to the home-bound.
 United Way helps PCSC with their mission to alleviate senior hunger by supporting the Meals on Wheels program.

 Shepherd's Center of Greenbrier Valley is an interfaith ministry to sustain mature adults to live independently by providing opportunities for lifelong learning, community service, caring relationships, and spiritual growth.
 United Way funds the majority of Gwen's Meals, a senior food service program.